miltondev/DistintFIlterDatatable/README.md

 # DistintFIlterDatatable
-Multi column filtering in Datatable
+Multi column filtering in Datatable from Client Side